Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Results and discussion

 \subsection{Characterisation at Room Temperature}

 At room temperature, it is well known that STO exhibits a cubic structure and therefore is most likely isotropic.
-Despite this, early work that implemented a capacitive technique using single crystal wafers between 0.125 and 1mm thickness in various crystal orientations, reported anisotropy at room temperature \cite{Neville:1972aa}.
-Gold electrodes were deposited on the samples and the permittivity was inferred from 4.2 K to 300 K and between 1 kHz to 50 MHz.
+Despite this, early work by Neville et al. that implemented a capacitive technique using single crystal wafers between 0.125 mm and 1 mm thickness in various crystal orientations, reported anisotropy at room temperature \cite{Neville:1972aa}.
+In their experiment, gold electrodes were deposited on the samples and the permittivity was inferred from 4.2 K to 300 K and between 1 kHz to 50 MHz.
 Their permittivity measurements yield 330 in the [001] direction, 458 in the [011] direction and 448 in the [111] direction at room temperature.
-This type of scatter in measurements with only a $\pm$ 2\% error and is not consistent with our isotropic value.
-In the next section we compare our results across the whole temperature range and discuss the most likely discrepancies between our measurements and the ones presented in \cite{Neville:1972aa}.
+This type of scatter in measurements with only a $\pm$ 2\% error and is not consistent with our isotropic value of permittivity presented in this work.
+In the next section we compare our results across the whole temperature range and discuss the most likely discrepancies between our measurements and the ones presented in the literature\cite{Neville:1972aa}.